IAlstonI/IAlstonI.github.io/JS Events.md

 Be kept separate from the form control and use the for attribute to indicate which form control it is a label for .

 ## 7. Grouping Form Elements**
-<fieldset> You can group related form controls together inside the <fieldset> element.
+You can group related form controls together inside the <fieldset> element.
 This is particularly helpful for longer forms.
 The <legend> element can come directly after the opening <fieldset> tag and contains a caption which helps identify the purpose of that group of form controls.

 ## Chapter 14: “Lists, Tables & Forms”